 They didn’t like the appearance of aluminum extrusion.
 “What,” they

-asked, “could be done to minimize look of an aluminum hybrid display
+asked, “could be done to minimize the look of an aluminum hybrid display

-while retaining it’s the modularity?”
+while retaining its modularity?”
 Now, here’s where we get to the

 fun part.
 Someone had an epiphany.

-“Why not sew a flat piece of silicone to the edge of fabric and then
+“Why not sew a flat piece of silicone to the edge of the fabric and then

 insert it into a narrow groove around the perimeter of the aluminum